Demonic (2015 film)

-Demonic is a 2015 American supernatural horror film directed by Will Canon, and written by Max La Bella, Doug Simon and Will Canon.
-The film stars Maria Bello, Frank Grillo, Cody Horn, Dustin Milligan, Megan Park, Scott Mechlowicz, Aaron Yoo, and Alex Goode.
+Demonic is a 2015 American supernatural horror film directed by Will Canon and written by Max La Bella, Canon and Doug Simon from a story by La Bella.
+The film stars Frank Grillo, Dustin Milligan, Cody Horn and Maria Bello.

+The film released internationally in Brazil on February 12, 2015, and was released in the United States on July 27, 2017, by Dimension Films.

 Plot

 A violent slaughter occurs in an abandoned house in Louisiana where three college students are found dead.
-Detective Mark Lewis (Frank Grillo) examines the crime scene and finds a shocked survivor, John (Dustin Milligan), before calling reinforcements.
-Several police cars then arrive at the house alongside an ambulance with psychologist, Dr. Elizabeth Klein (Maria Bello).
-She talks to John, who tells her that a seance performed in the house called the attention of many spirits, including one he identified as his mother, and that two of the group members – his pregnant girlfriend, Michelle (Cody Horn), and her ex-boyfriend, Bryan (Scott Mechlowicz) – are still missing.
+Detective Mark Lewis examines the crime scene and finds a shocked survivor, John, before calling reinforcements.
+Several police cars then arrive at the house alongside an ambulance with psychologist, Dr. Elizabeth Klein.
+She talks to John, who tells her that a séance performed in the house called the attention of many spirits, including one he identified as his mother, and that two of the group members – his pregnant girlfriend, Michelle, and her ex-boyfriend, Bryan – are still missing.

 The following scenes consist of two interlaced plots: one shows the interrogation of John by Dr. Klein and the investigation of videotapes found in the house by police officers, and the other shows the actual events (often filmed by a camera) that John and the five other visitors of the house experienced, including several paranormal phenomena.

 Bryan is later found alive but runs away from the police, ending up cornered in a store.
 John hears the news on the police radio and, in a fit of rage, grabs a radio, shouting at Bryan to tell him where Michelle is.
 Bryan begins to act strangely while John almost goes into cardiac arrest.
 Elizabeth screams for Mark to stop Bryan before he kills John, wherein Mark promptly shoots Bryan dead.

 Mark returns to the house and discovers a secret area where he finds Michelle.
 As the paramedics are rolling her on the stretcher, Elizabeth discovers that John killed everybody at the same time that Detective Mark finds John's lifeless body hanging.

-As it turns out, the "John" that Elizabeth was interrogating was the demon, who, as he begins to make Elizabeth choke, elaborates on the events that transpired – the seal the group found in the living room is what bound him to the house; John's mother was supposed to be the vessel of his escape, his possessing John, killing everybody and that he needs to cross the seal – in order to set himself free.
-The lights begin to turn on and off, and as Mark bursts open the door, he vanishes just as Michelle is wheeled out of the house.
+As it turns out, the "John" that Elizabeth was interrogating was a demon, who, as he begins to make Elizabeth choke, elaborates on the events that transpired – the seal the group found in the living room is what bound him to the house; John's mother was supposed to be the vessel of his escape, his possessing John, killing everybody and that he needs to cross the seal – in order to set himself free.
+The lights begin to turn on and off, and as Mark bursts open the door, the demon vanishes just as Michelle is wheeled out of the house.

 The film concludes with Michelle in the ambulance showing a sinister figure moving in her belly.